Pair-density-wave and chiral superconductivity in twisted bilayer transition-metal-dichalcogenides: Abstract

 \section{Abstract}

-We theoretically explore possible unconventional superconductivity induced by weak repulsive interactions in twisted bilayer TMD (e.g. WSe$_2$) in the presence of an out-of-plane electric field.
-Using renormalization group (RG) analysis, we show that topological chiral superconducting states with Chern number $\mathcal{N}=1,2,4$ (namely $p+ip$, $d+id$, $g+ig$) appear over a large parameter region with \mr filling factor around $n=1$.
+We theoretically explore possible orders induced by weak repulsive interactions in twisted bilayer TMD (e.g. WSe$_2$) in the presence of an out-of-plane electric field.
+Using renormalization group (RG) analysis, we show that superconductivity (SC) survives even with the conventional van Hove singularities.
+We find topological chiral superconducting states with Chern number $\mathcal{N}=1,2,4$ (namely $p+ip$, $d+id$, $g+ig$) appear over a large parameter region with \mr filling factor around $n=1$.
 At some special values of applied electric field and in the presence of a weak out-of-plane Zeeman field, spin-polarized pair density wave (PDW) superconductivity can emerge.
 This spin-polarized PDW state can be probed by experiments such as spin-polarized STM measuring spin-resolved pairing gap and quasi-particle interference.
 Moreover, the spin-polarized PDW could lead to spin-polarized superconducting diode effect.